zzzprojects/awesome-dapper/README.md

 _If your package has been added here by mistake, let us know.
 We revise this list once a year to verify if a release or support has been added._

 - [Dapper.Compose](https://github.com/naasking/Dapper.Compose) - Typed multi query composition for Dapper.
+- [Dapper.Contrib](https://www.nuget.org/packages/Dapper.Contrib/) - The official collection of get, insert, update and delete helpers for Dapper.net.
+Also handles lists of entities and optional "dirty" tracking of interface-based entities.
 - [Dapper.Extension](https://github.com/m98proxy/Dapper.Extension) - CRUD extension methods for Dapper (WIP).
 - [Dapper.Extensions.Linq](https://github.com/ryanwatson/Dapper.Extensions.Linq) - Dapper.Extensions.Linq builds on this providing advanced DB access through Linq queries.
 - [Dapper.FastCrud](https://www.nuget.org/packages/Dapper.FastCrud) - The fastest micro-orm extension for Dapper.